langroid/langroid/README.md

 consult the [`langroid-examples`](https://github.com/langroid/langroid-examples)
 repository.

+:information_source: The various LLM prompts and instructions in Langroid have been tested to work well with GPT4.
-:information_source: The examples below will only work with OpenAI GPT4 model, which is the default in Langroid.
-Switching to GPT3.5-Turbo is easy via a config flag (i.e., `cfg = OpenAIGPTConfig(chat_model=OpenAIChatModel.GPT4)`), but results may be inferior.
+Switching to GPT3.5-Turbo is easy via a config flag (e.g., `cfg = OpenAIGPTConfig(chat_model=OpenAIChatModel.GPT3_5_TURBO)`),
+and may suffice for some applications, but in general you may see inferior results.

 :book: Also see the
 [`Getting Started Guide`](https://langroid.github.io/langroid/quick-start/)